palkan/action_policy/docs/pre_checks.md

 # Pre-Checks

-There is a common situation when you start most (even all) of your rules with the same predicates.
+Consider a typical situation when you start most—or even all—of your rules with the same predicates.

-For example, when having a super-user role in the application:
+For example, when you have a super-user role in the application:

 ```ruby
 class PostPolicy < ApplicationPolicy